erict-dev/bite-sized-web-dev/week-1-beginning-web-dev-with-html-css-js.md

     <div>Hello</div>
   </body>
 </html>

+---

+# Breaking it Down

-- Break this down, some boilerplate code, meaning code you just have to put there because the browsers that read your code expect it in order to properly read the file.
+- some boilerplate code, meaning code you just have to put there because the browsers that read your code expect it in order to properly read the file.
 - HTML basic elements: these are the basic building blocks of html, and your website.
 You use these elements to define what will be on your website.
   - you can add as many of these as you need to layout your website.
   - they can be nested to create more complex structures.

+---

 # Build Apple's website
 - https://www.apple.com/mac/
 - Build the macbook air splash section
 - Start with just the html, build that out, make some jokes about how we're good.

+---

 # Styling
 - So we have it all laid out but it's not styled at all.
 - We need CSS to style it.
 - Link CSS file
 - Style it.

+---

 # Javascript Example
 -  random background color onkeydown